Darrenstallone11/Customer-Churn-Prediction-BI/README.md

-Customer Churn Prediction & Business Intelligence
+ML Powered Customer Churn Prediction & Business Intelligence Dashboard for a SaaS Company

 This project is a complete end-to-end solution for predicting customer churn using machine learning and translating the results into actionable business insights using Power BI.